blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 the resolved schema residing at `{ "$ref": "https://blockprotocol.org/@alice/entity-type/person/v/2" }` would _not_ have `{ "unevaluatedProperties": false }` set, whereas the top-level entity type itself would have `{ "unevaluatedProperties": false }` set.

+### Liskov substitution principle

+Subtypes in the system can be used in place of the supertypes that they extend, similarly to what is expected in the Liskov substitution principle.
+Although our entity types do not contain behavior, the semantic meaning of individual properties on an entity type is captured on the property type definitions they refer to, which enables the ability to use the subtype in place of its supertype(s) "without altering any of the desirable properties of that program" [[source](https://en.wikipedia.org/wiki/Liskov_substitution_principle#Principle)].

 ## Detecting cycles

 > 💭 Because of versioning mechanics in the type system added in the [versioning RFC](./0408-versioning-types.md), type versions are not able to make out proper dependency cyles, and would not allow cyclic type hierachy to exist in the literal sense as updates to types would always result in a new version identifier.
 Instead cycles in the below explanation is more about indirection and obfuscation of types.